 Peru is a popular tourism destination for Americans and travelers all over the world.
 Travelers are eager to trek the beloved Machu Picchu, dine on marvelous Peruvian cuisine, lounge on beautiful beaches, and enjoy their diverse culture.

 Peru, like many other countries, had its tourism industry destroyed by the pandemic.
-Now, this exciting country is inviting tourists back in 2021.
+Now, this exciting country started inviting tourists back in 2021.

 Countries Permitted To Visit Peru

 Travelers from most countries in the Americas are permitted to enter Peru.
-However, entry from South Africa is suspended until at least September 19, 2021.
+However, entry from South Africa and Botswana is currently suspended.

 Travel Authorization To Visit Peru